yopox/mdbg/README.md

 ### Tables

-Like Markdown, without 2nd line.
+Like Markdown, without the 2nd line.

 In mdbg :